 NHDES used a similar statistical approach when developing preliminary TP criteria for freshwaters in New Hampshire (NHDES, 2005).
-The NHDES evaluation identified statistically significant relationships between chlor a and TP for lakes.
-Statistical relationships were based on: 1) the median of TP samples taken at one-third the water depth in unstratified lakes and at the mid-epilimnion depth in stratified lakes; and 2) the median of composite chlor a samples of the water column to the mid-metalimnion depth in stratified lakes and to the two-thirds water depth in unstratified lakes during the summer months (June through September).
-A total of 168 lakes were included in the analysis of which 23 were impaired for chlor a (i.e., lakes with chlor a greater than or equal to 15 $\mu$ g/L).
+The NHDES evaluation identified statistically significant relationships between chl a and TP for lakes.
+Statistical relationships were based on: 1) the median of TP samples taken at one-third the water depth in unstratified lakes and at the mid-epilimnion depth in stratified lakes; and 2) the median of composite chl a samples of the water column to the mid-metalimnion depth in stratified lakes and to the two-thirds water depth in unstratified lakes during the summer months (June through September).
+A total of 168 lakes were included in the analysis of which 23 were impaired for chl a (i.e., lakes with chl a greater than or equal to 15 μ g/L).
 Of the 23 impaired lakes, approximately 14 were stratified (60%) and 9 were unstratified (40%).

 Figure A-2 shows the cumulative frequency plots for the impaired and non-impaired lakes.
-Based on Figure A-2, an initial TP target of 11.5 $\mu$ g/L was selected.
-As shown, 20% of the impaired lakes and 80% of the non-impaired lakes have TP concentrations $\leq$ 11.5 $\mu$ g/L which means that 20% of the non-impaired lakes have TP concentrations $\geq$ 11.5 $\mu$ g/L).
-After rounding, a target of 12 $\mu$ g/L strikes a reasonable balance between the percent of lakes that are impaired at concentrations below this level and the percent of lakes that are not impaired at concentrations above this concentration.
-A value of 12 $\mu$ g/L is very similar to TP targets set by other methods discussed below.
+Based on Figure A-2, an initial TP target of 11.5 μ g/L was selected.
+As shown, 20% of the impaired lakes and 80% of the non-impaired lakes have TP concentrations \leq 11.5 μ g/L which means that 20% of the non-impaired lakes have TP concentrations \geq 11.5 μ g/L).
+After rounding, a target of 12 μ g/L strikes a reasonable balance between the percent of lakes that are impaired at concentrations below this level and the percent of lakes that are not impaired at concentrations above this concentration.
+A value of 12 μ g/L is very similar to TP targets set by other methods discussed below.
+However, as discussed in the next section, a target of 14 μ g/L was set for Pearly Lake because 14 μ g/L is the predicted in-lake value under natural background conditions, and it is not practical to reduce TP below background levels.

-Setting the TMDL based on an in-lake target concentration of 12 $\mu$ g/L includes an implicit MOS for the following reasons.
-As discussed above, the target of 12 $\mu$ g/L is primarily based on summer epilimnetic concentrations.
+Setting the TMDL based on an in-lake target concentration of $12 \,\mu\text{g/L}$ includes an implicit MOS for the following reasons.
+As discussed above, the target of $12 \,\mu\text{g/L}$ is primarily based on summer epilimnetic concentrations.
 This TMDL, however, is based on empirical models that predict mean annual TP lake concentrations assuming fully mixed conditions.
 Studies on other lakes indicate that mean annual concentrations can be 14% to 40% higher than summer epilimnetic concentrations (Nurnberg 1996, 1998).
-A value of 15 $\mu$ g/L could have been used in the models to predict the TMDL.
-However, in order to include an MOS, 12 $\mu$ g/L was used.
-By setting the target equal to 12 $\mu$ g/L in the models used to determine the TMDL, an implicit MOS of approximately 20% is provided.
+A value of 15 $\,\mu\text{g/L}$ could have been used in the models to predict the TMDL.
+However, in order to include an MOS, $12 \,\mu\text{g/L}$ was used.
+By setting the target equal to $12 \,\mu\text{g/L}$ in the models used to determine the TMDL, an implicit MOS of approximately 20% is provided.